 Essentially, performance management becomes a way for businesses to measure their infrastructure for performance and cost.
 It makes reactive business decisions based on the data it collects and analyzes.
 A capable performance management solution will always provide out-of-the-box reports and graphs, but the real value ahead will be or businesses to encode it into their processes to react to changes in machine time instead of in human time.

 SevOne Vision for Performance Management of SDN & NFV

 In a software-defined infrastructure, you need to adjust your mindset when it comes to managing performance.
 You can’t look for alarms or reports to dictate business decisions.
-Your performance management solution must be part of the loop, interacting with the infrastructure and orchestrating change based on intelligence gathered.
-It may trigger an action to fire off additional AWS resources to support an application’s demand for more resources, or advise the scaling back of those resources when demand diminishes.
+Your performance management platform must be part of the loop, interacting with the digital infrastructure and orchestrating change based on intelligence gathered.
+It may trigger an action to fire off additional AWS or Azure resources to support an application’s demand for more resources, or advise the scaling back of those resources when demand diminishes.

-The performance management solution should adhere to the threestep process outlined in this whitepaper: collect and visualize, analyze and interact, and optimize and automate.
+A performance management platform should adhere to the three step process outlined in this whitepaper: collect and visualize, analyze and interact, and optimize and automate.

 When considering an infrastructure performance management solution as part of your SDN architecture, look for one capable of: